rundeck/rundeck/docs/en/administration/10-authorization.md

 and user groups certain
 privileges to perform actions against rundeck resources like projects, jobs, nodes, commands and API.
-Every action requested by a user is evaulated by the Rundeck authorization system and logged for reporting and auditing purposes.
+Every action requested by a user is evaluated by the Rundeck authorization system and logged for reporting and auditing purposes.